Nintendo Switch: What we know so far

 You should be able to play Switch games even if you bought them in another country.

 Nintendo says it won't be region-locking any of its own games.
-In the past, some handheld Nintendo owners enjoyed no region locks, but a lot of systems were locked down.
+In the past, that used to be the norm for many Nintendo handhelds, but more recently Nintendo had been adding locks.
+It's good to see them gone.

 Local multiplayer is alive and well, but you may have to pay to play over the internet.